 Robin Johnston has effectively directed, managed and facilitated the development and implementation of many complex major projects over the past 30 years.
 He has successfully represented both public and private sectors in meeting their project development goals through his organizational and management skills and the application of his broad technical background.
 He has devoted the past twenty years of his professional practice to the development and delivery of major turnkey and public-private partnership (P3) programs and projects.Robin Johnston is noted for his interpersonal strengths, his expertise in team building and project planning and his ability to recognize and understand client needs and to respond with the appropriate services.
 He is recognized for his management accomplishments in working with clients to develop and implement effective project delivery organizations and processes.
 Mr. Johnston is experienced in identifying and allocating project risks, contributing to business model options assessment through risk valuation, and structuring and developing practical contract terms and conditions.

-He was recently retained as the Independent Certifier for the $2.5 billion Port Mann / Highway #1 project.
-He is currently the Project Advisor for the estimated $1 billion Pattullo Bridge Replacement project and is Program Manager of the $300 million Roberts Bank Rail Corridor partnership program in Metro Vancouver.
-He has recently concluded his role as Technical and Implementation Manager for TransLink’s $850 million Golden Ears Bridge project.
+His recent roles include Independent Certifier for the $2.5 billion Port Mann / Highway #1 project and Project Advisor for the estimated $1 billion Pattullo Bridge Replacement project.
+He was also the Program Manager of the $300 million Roberts Bank Rail Corridor partnership program in Metro Vancouver and Technical and Implementation Manager for TransLink’s $850 million Golden Ears Bridge project.

 Robin has advised on P3 projects across Canada and internationally.
 In 1996, his technical team was retained by the New Brunswick Department of Transportation to develop the $750 million Fredericton-Moncton Toll Highway project and to manage its implementation to commissioning.
 He advised on completing the international airport project in Samana, Dominican Republic, using a P3 model and provided due diligence services on the P3 contract for the Jamaican Highway 2000 project.
 He also participated on the owner’s team developing a P3 recreation centre project for the City of Surrey, BC.